carpentries-incubator/SDC-EEGLAB/_episodes/02-intro_Matlab.md

 teaching: 0
 exercises: 0
 questions:
-- "What does EEGLAB need to know about the folder structures?"
+- "How does one work with data in Matlab?"
-- "How to set up the paths in Matlab/Octave"
+- "How to set up the paths in Matlab for EEGLAB"
 objectives:
-- "Undertand what EEGLAB needs to be able to find (data and scripts) and how to tell it where to find them."
+- "Undertsand what EEGLAB needs to be able to find (data and scripts) and how to tell it where to find them."
 keypoints:
 - "Working with EEGLAB requires that specific files can be found in specific locations"
 ---

-## What does Matlab/Octave need to know about the BIDS structure in order to run EEGLAB?
+## The basics of working with data in Matlab?

 #### **EEGLAB is a set of Matlab functions (... which are text files).**